European Labour Mobility Congress

 WARM-UP – practical workshops

-ELMC Warm-Up is a series of practical online workshops organised in the run-up to the European Labour Mobility Congress 2026.
-The workshops form the substantive preparation for the Congress and focus on real-life challenges related to posting of workers within the EU.
+ELMC Warm-up is a series of practical online workshops organised in the weeks preceding the European Labour Mobility Congress 2026.
+The series provides substantive background and in-depth discussion of key challenges related to the freedom to provide services within the EU.

-The series addresses concrete compliance issues, with particular attention to:
+The sessions focus on concrete regulatory and operational issues, with particular attention to:

-Within the ELMC Warm-Up workshops, we address in particular:
+Within the ELMC Warm-up cycle, we address topics such as:

 • posting of workers to selected EU Member States,